EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * GameEndeavor (Used tutorial video on Companion off-screen pointer)
 * FinePointCGI (Tutorial video about localization)
 * clecioespindolagamedev (Used tutorial video on how i could export my game)
+* GlitchedCode (Used tutorial video on Password system)
 * MakeHuman/MPFB2 and Posemaniacs (References/resources for art)
 * Krita (Main art software i use)
 * Various art tutorials from certain channels and artists (Taco1704, Start_yujil, Mikeymegamega, Marc Brunet, ProkoTV, Akihito Yoshitomi, Chommang, Mmmmonexx, tbchoi5020, hodraw_official, Manga_Materials and more)